sjiang95/cl_global/readme.md

 # Use `cl` as global compiler

-This gist records the process to configure global development environment base on `cl.exe` compiler provided by `Build Tools for Visual Studio`.
+This tutorial records the process to configure global `C/C++` development environment base on `cl.exe` compiler provided by `Build Tools for Visual Studio`.

 ## Motivation